xpertdev/tdameritrade-streaming/README.md

 # tdameritrade-streaming

 Stream order book data using TD Ameritrade API.
 Supports Level 1, Level 2 and Time of Sale.
-Save the json either to your local disk or Azure Data Lake Storage Gen2.
+Save quotes either to your local disk or Azure Data Lake Storage Gen2.
 I have this script running 24/7 on a  Microsoft Azure VM for a few months now.

 ## Instructions